 A Smart Contract will be created for each type of concrete measurement (SLO) to manage the specifics of the measurement and how violations are to be handled.
 Example instances might be Uptime.
 Average Response Time, Throughput etc. each having properties to record the current status of the SLO and logic to re-calculate violation/threshold status on receiving new measurements.

 For each offer, available operations and events are:

-Operations
+- Operations

-- o Create
+- Create

 - Add Penalty

-- o Remove Penalty
+- Remove Penalty

-- o Post violation claim
+- Post violation claim